$0 Ontario Foster Care Quick-Start Checklist

 Kinship Care in Ontario: What Relatives and Community Members Need to Know

-When a child cannot safely remain with their parents, Ontario's child welfare system looks first at family — grandparents, aunts and uncles, older siblings, or trusted community members who know the child.
-This is kinship care, and it is the placement option the Child, Youth and Family Services Act, 2017 (CYFSA) explicitly prioritizes before a stranger foster home is ever considered.
+When a child cannot safely remain with their parents, Ontario's child welfare system generally considers family, community, and cultural connections — grandparents, aunts and uncles, older siblings, or trusted community members who know the child — before a non-kin foster placement where appropriate.
+This is kinship care.

 If a CAS has approached you about caring for a child in your family or community, or if you've come forward yourself, here is what the process actually involves and what support you can expect.